Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights

-The Detroit Lions (0-5) will fight to stop their five-game losing streak as they are 3.5-point underdogs against the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
-The contest has an over/under of 47 points.
+The Detroit Lions (0-5) will battle to halt their five-game losing streak as they are 3.5-point underdogs against the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
+The game's over/under is set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.